yugendran0705/FlaskSQL/README.md

 # Webdev

-This is a website I have developed for one of my collegemate using Flask,HTML,CSS
+This repository is about a website that I have developed for one of my collegemate using Flask,HTML,CSS